-Develops higher level vocabularly and reading strategies for college transition.
+Develops higher-level academic vocabulary, reading strategies, and cultural knowledge for college transition.
 Focuses on extended readings in an academic context.
-Designed for advanced non-native speakers of English.
-Prerequisite: Completion of assessment and orientation procedures.
-Successful completion of ENL051R or placement by ESL program specialists.
+Designed for non-native speakers of English at the advanced level.
+Prerequisite: Successful completion of ENL151R or placement by ESL program specialist.
 Offered as needed.